thormeier/breadcrumb-bundle/README.md

             breadcrumb:
                 label: 'Produkt: %%name%%'
                 parent_route: acme_demo_catalogue

+(This example uses a string with a placeholder in the routing directly.
+You can also define the label text in a translation file and only use the translation key as the label.
+The template will handle the translation and replacing.)

 **Notice the double `%` to escape the parameter in the label.
 This needs to be done, because `routing.yml` is being parsed by the Symfony container and recognizes constructs, such as `%name%` as a container parameter